Aptamers

 "One of the most novel applications is the use of aptamers to deliver in vivo a cargo (siRNA or even another aptamer) to a target cell."

 DR. FERNANDO PASTOR RODRÍGUEZ RESEARCHER.
-APTAMER RESEARCH GROUP
+APTAMERS RESEARCH GROUP

-The Aptamer Group of the Cima Universidad de Navarra focuses its research on the generation of aptamers with the capacity to induce and potentiate the anti-tumor immune response.
+The Aptamer Group at CIMA, University of Navarra, part of the Cancer Center Clínica Universidad de Navarra and led by Fernando Pastor, focuses its research on the generation of aptamers with different therapeutic applications, devoting much of its development to immunotherapy, with the aim of inducing and enhancing the anti-tumor immune response.

 Objectives of our research